Amid cancer recurrence, Holly Rowe gets extension at ESPN

 "It was a total surprise and such an honor to meet him," Rowe said.

-With her most recent diagnosis, Rowe is due for treatment every 21 days while trying a new amino therapy.
-She'll continue to hit the sidelines, though, and wouldn't have it any other way.
+With her most recent diagnosis, Rowe is due for treatment every 21 days while trying a new immunotherapy.
+She'll continue to work the sidelines, though, and wouldn't have it any other way.

 "I recently had five days in a row off," Rowe said.
 "That's a long stretch.
 I was a mess, I was sitting around thinking about having cancer.
 It's ridiculous.
 I've got to stay busy or I'll go crazy.
 This is the world's best therapy.
 Every single day I'm working, I'm absorbed in other people.
 Somebody wins.
 I need to see people winning and fighting through adversity.
 That helps me so much."

-Rowe was first diagnosed with cancer nearly two years ago after noticing a small spot on her chest.
+Rowe was first diagnosed with cancer after noticing a small spot on her chest.
 It turned out to be a big tumor under her skin.

-May is melanoma awareness month, and Rowe wanted to let people know that they should get checked regularly.
+May is melanoma awareness month, and Rowe wants to let people know that they should get checked regularly.

 "When in doubt, check it out and cover up.
 There's no suntan in the world worth what I'm going through right now," she said.
 "Wear long sleeves and cover up."